-A often overlooked aspect of the RFP evaluation process is for the candidate to conduct an oral presentation / demonstration of their proposal.
-This can be a valuable way to
+An often overlooked aspect of the RFP evaluation process is for the candidate to conduct an oral presentation / demonstration of their proposal.
+This can be a valuable way to:

-- where those requirements in the RFP could not be effectively conveyed or measured due to their subjective context;
+- Assess those requirements in the RFP that could not be effectively conveyed or measured due to their subjective context.

-- allow candidates to demonstrate (or prove proof of concept) of the solution or technology is required, and
+- Allow candidates to demonstrate (or prove proof of concept) of the solution or technology.

-- assess the candidates bidding team, cultural fit and synergies of strategic alignment.
+- Assess the candidates bidding team, implementation team, cultural fit and synergies of strategic alignment.

-- The presentation process as part of the competitive RFP process is not the same as post tender negotiation (PTN) and it it not recommended it is treated as such but as a open platform for the candidate to emphasise key features and aspects of their proposal and supporting documentation.
+The presentation process as part of the competitive RFP process is not the same as post tender negotiation (PTN) and it is not recommended it is treated as such, but as a open platform for the candidate to emphasise key features and aspects of their proposal and supporting documentation.

 If you have not already done so it is worth including a paragraph in your RFP document to cover such a requirement, even if you decide to to pursue such a requirement.